-By train the journey from Bang Saphan Yai to Nakhon Si Thammarat is scheduled to take just over 8 hours.
+By train the journey from Bang Saphan Yai to Nakhon Si Thammarat is scheduled to take just under 7 hours.
 All services depart very early in the morning.

 Train Times from Bang Saphan Yai to Nakhon Si Thammarat

-There are 2 direct train services a day from Bang Saphan Yai to Nakhon Si Thammarat.
-The services shaded in grey, however, are not currently operating.
+There is currently 1 direct train service a day from Bang Saphan Yai to Nakhon Si Thammarat.

 |Train||Bang Saphan Yai||Nakhon Si Thammarat||Service|